ahmedtariq01/AWS_CDK_Projects/AWS_Lambda/Hello_World/README.md

-# Welcome to your CDK Python project!
+# AWS Lambda Hello World CDK Pyhton Project

-You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`hello_world_stack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+This project demonstrates a CDK app with an instance of a stack (`hello_world_stack`).
+A simple Lambda Function that prints 'Hello World'.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.